 City of London Mounted Police

-The City of London Police also uses a beautifully embroidered and padded badge on their Horse blankets.
-This badge is over 5” x 6” in size and is thickly padded and is a stunning piece (Fig.62)
+blankets.
+This badge is over 5” x 6” in size and is thickly padded and is a

-The City of London Mounted Officers wear an equestrian style helmet with the identifiable red/white checkered band around and a Senior officer’s style hat badge on a black metal oval piece which is attached to the helmet (Fig.53
+around and a Senior officer’s style hat badge on a black metal oval piece

 City of London Buttons

-The City of London Police has always had their City coat of arms on their insignia and their buttons are no exception.
-The early-blackened buttons were worn on their winter style over coats.
-(Fig. 63a)
+City of London Police has always had their City coat of arms on their

-The Inspectors and Superintendents wore a brass button with the City shield, dragon supporters on either side, Saint Paul’s sword in the top left corner and the City Mottos “Domino Dirige Nos is on the garter on the bottom.
-(Fig. 63c)
+and the City Mottos “Domino Dirige Nos is on the garter on the bottom.
+(Fig.

 Inspectors and Superintendents anodized buttons (Fig. 65b).

-The Assistant Commissioner and Commissioner of the City Police use a beautiful two tone polished button (Fig.65c).
+Assistant Commissioner and Commissioner of the City Police use a beautiful

 City of London Police Uniforms